zextras/tech-doc/source/carbonio-ce/adminpanel/domains/newauthentication.rst

 service*, is employed by |product| for user authentication and account management.

-|Product| the ability to use multiple authentication mechanisms.
-The
+|Product| has the ability to use multiple authentication
-authentication type can be set independently for each domain defined in the |product| infrastructure.
+mechanisms.
+The authentication type can be set independently for each domain defined in the |product| infrastructure.
 Each of them can be managed from CLI or |adminui|: please follow the cross references given to configure each of the methods.

 #. **Carbonio**.
 This is the default authentication method, which is
    equivalent to the *Local LDAP*.